itcentralng/sample-flask-modular-app-halima/README.md

 1. used a wrong port which was changes
 2. didnt add name which was not nullable which i added to the cls
 3. needed to check password before saving

+## Jamilu Salisu was here

+> Going only halfway would never get you anywhere in whatever you're learning, building, etc. Go all out or don’t even try at all!